-These delightfully golden-colored sweet crunchy, with a chew center peanut butter cookies maybe your next go to snack!
-With just 5 ingredients that are readily available at home who can’t not try this recipe?
+These delightfully golden-colored sweet crunchy, with a chewy center peanut butter cookies maybe your next go to snack!
+With just 5 ingredients that are readily available at home who can’t not try this Peanut Butter cookies recipe?
 From a cup of peanut butter a mix of ingredients, to be baked using an oven or pan this peanut butter cookie will still stay delicious no matter which way.

 Peanut are native the in the Western Hemisphere and are grown in tropical and subtropical regions.
 Said to be originated from South America and spread through the Spanish fleet.
 Peanuts were one of the items brought back by the Spaniards to Europe, trading slowly came around and brought the humble peanut to Africa and Asia.
 These were then considered food for the poor, one was because the growing and harvesting method was slow are hard to handle, and because the arrival of peanuts came with ships carrying slaves in the 1700’s.
 It wasn’t until the Civil War that the peanut was associated to the Southern part of the United States.
 After the Civil War the popularity of peanuts skyrocketed and by the 19thcentury the production for harvesting and processing developed and expanded which contributed to labor saving equipment, a demand for peanut butter, peanut oil, salted or roast peanuts, and other peanut based confections.